What is Creative Non Fiction?

 So, why do I care?

 I could certainly talk on and on about the different elements of non fiction, but I don't like reading long hubs anymore then you do, so, I thank you for reading this far.
-There is just one more idea I would like to share with you and that is the idea of why you're writing your essay.
+There is just one more idea I would like to share with you and that is the idea of why you're writing your creative non fiction piece in the first place.
 What is the reason that you felt this story you're telling needed to be written?
 Was it funny?
 Was it sad?
 Life changing?
 Poignant?
+Maybe it was all of those things.

 Your reader does not care bout your specific reason. it's not their job to care, it's your job to make them care.
 If you're don't clue the reader in and show them why this is important, then they're probably not going to care to keep reading.
 Most importantly, as in fiction,